mobile-shift/Kubaturnik-privacy-policy/privacy-policy.md

 - Information you enter into the App (e.g., wood measurements, photos);
 - Data used for personalized advertising (if you use the free version with ads).

-The App **does not collect personal information** such as your name, address, phone number, or account credentials.
+The App **does not collect personal information** such as your name, address, phone number.

 ## 2. Use of Data
 Your data is used solely to provide and improve the App’s functionality: